syedumerahmedcode/primefaces/README.md

 Here: _action="#{checkListController.remove(check)}"_ calls the remove() method in check controller whereas in _update=":checkTable, :messages"_ since we want to update the data table, we pass _checkTable_ as argument and in order to display a 'checks removed' message, we also pass _:messages_ to update attribute.

-_JSF & PrimeFaces & Spring tutorial - Part 17: PrimeFaces Confirm Dialog_
+## Explanation of PrimeFaces Confirm Dialog

 - For confirm dialog, we have two parts: